-Faculty in the School of Education at the University of Puget Sound have extensive field experience as well as an in-depth commitment to their particular disciplines in education and counseling.
-While we present at conferences and publish in journals, our first mission is instruction.
-High quality teaching is the hallmark of the university, and we are evaluated regularly on this aspect of our professional lives through our time at Puget Sound.
-What follows are brief profiles of the people you’ll work with in the School of Education.
+Faculty in the School of Education at the University of Puget Sound have extensive professional experience as well as an in-depth commitment to their particular disciplines in education and counseling.
+High quality teaching is a hallmark of our program and the university, and several of our faculty have received teaching awards.
+Below are brief profiles of the faculty you’ll work with in the School of Education.

 I taught for four years in a Federal Way, Washington elementary school before moving to Kykotsmovi, Arizona to teach middle school students on the Hopi Indian Reservation.
 From Arizona, I returned to Federal Way where I team-taught in a 6th grade classroom, taught 3rd – 6th grade students in a gifted and talented program, and coordinated what was then called the District’s computer program.
 I managed all that before accepting my first principalship.
 When I was appointed to start a new school in the Federal Way School District, I also entered a doctoral program at the University of Washington.